 There are many reasons why M1 Finance is so attractive to investors within and outside the US.

 First, the company offers visual pie charts that help self-directed investors rebalance their portfolios automatically.
 This helps investors keep track of the stock market while reducing investment costs.

 And investors can choose from 80+ expert pies built by M1 Finance or build their own custom pies.

 In addition to visual pie charts, here are other factors that make M1 Finance unique in the US:

 - It doesn’t charge trading fees on all its investment accounts, including stocks, ETFs and fractional shares.

 - ETFs trading on M1 Finance is commission-free

 - It roundups purchases to the nearest dollar on M1 Spend

-- 1% cashback on eligible debit card purchases.
+- Up to 10% cashback on eligible credit card purchases.